 Older versions of Win10 will have this setting in the Control Panel.
 Go to Control Panel.
 First click on "View by: Small Icons" in the upper right of the Control Panel window.
 Then click on "Display".
 Then, in the Display section, click on set a custom scaling level.

 - After you make this change, you will see this message in red.
 Just ignore that.
 Don't turn off the custom scaling.

 - Finally, Remove and re-Include your sites and Test to make sure everything works.
 If the Test passes, there is no need to do #2 below.

 2. This is usually only necessary if you are using 150% or higher scaling within Windows.
 For whatever pokersite you are having problems with, find the shortcut that you use to open the poker client.
 For example, if you open up PokerStars by clicking the PokerStars shortcut file on your Desktop, then thats what you will need.
 Right click that shortcut icon, and then select 'Properties'.
 Then click the tab 'Compatibility'.
-Then click 'Disable display scaling on high DPI settings'.
+Then click 'Disable display scaling on high DPI settings' or 'Change high DPI settings'.
 On newer versions of Win10, this setting is renamed to "Override high DPI scaling behavior", and comes with a dropdown, where you will want to choose "Application" in the dropdown.
 Then click OK, then click Apply.
-After changing this, you will need to close the poker site completely, and then re-open it.
+After changing this, you will need to Close the poker site completely, and then re-open it.
 You may notice that the poker site now looks a little different, maybe the fonts are a different size, or the lobby and tables are smaller.
 You will have to live with this.
 Then, Remove and re-Include the site within SaT, and see test to see if it works.

 Those two above should be the go-to solutions.
 These fixes #3 and #4 below should NOT need to be used and are only here for reference.